FDA/fda-hive/README.md

 NIH/NCBI to easily and verifiably download large amounts of reference genomic or sequence read data on behalf of users.

-- **Computations:** Unlike many virtual computing environments, HIVE virtualiz es services, not processes: it provides computations as a service by introducing agnostic abstraction layer between hardware, software and the computational tasks requested by users.
+- **Computations:** Unlike many virtual computing environments, HIVE virtualizes services, not processes: it provides computations as a service by introducing agnostic abstraction layer between hardware, software and the computational tasks requested by users.
 The novel paradigm of relocating computations closer to the data, instead of moving data to computing cores has proven to be the key for optimal flow of tasks and data